mongodb/mongodb-atlas-service-broker/README.md

 Unit and integration tests can be run at once using `go test -timeout 1h ./...`.
 Remember to pass the necessary environment variables and raise the timeout limit.

+## Releasing

+The release process consists of publishing a new Github release with attached binaries as well as publishing a Docker image to [quay.io](https://quay.io).
+Evergreen can automatically build and publish the artifacts based on a tagged commit.

+1. Add a new annotated tag using `git tag -a vX.X.X`.
+Git will prompt for a message which later will be used for the Github release message.
+2. Push the tag using `git push <remote> vX.X.X`.
+3. Run `evergreen patch -v release -t release_github -t release_docker -y -f` and Evergreen will automatically complete the release.